ApplianceFaults

 Easy to moderate

-Most safe checks involve draining water carefully, clearing the accessible filter, and checking the hose route.
+Most first checks involve draining water carefully, clearing the accessible filter, and checking the visible drain route.

-Expected outcome: A blocked filter or hose may clear after one drain test; repeat F05 means the pump or outlet route still needs diagnosis.
+Expected outcome: A simple blockage may clear after one drain test; repeat F05 means the drain path or pump still needs diagnosis.

 What does this error code mean?